Mobile Mammograms 2026

 Why should I get a mammogram?

 Low dose x-rays of the breasts (mammograms) are used to detect cancer.
-1 in 8 women will be diagnosed with breast cancer.
+One in eight women will be diagnosed with breast cancer.
 Breast cancer has over a 90% survival rate when caught early.

 Why are mammograms being given on a bus?